mcsimenc/PhyLTR/README.md

 * GenomeTools
 ---
 ## 2. Identify putatve protein-coding domains in LTR-R internal regions.
+If both are run, LTRdigest runs first, then the ORF-finding routine.
 #### A. Run LTRdigest: `--ltridgest`
 ###### Description
+LTRdigest coordinates HMMER3 searches for transposable element protein coding sequence homologs in the internal regions (between the LTRs) of the putative LTR-Rs from step 1.
+A set of TE-related pHMMs is included with PhyLTR.
 ###### Output
+* Modified version of step 1 GFF3 that also has protein-coding domain annotations (GFF3)
+* Nucleotide sequences for each domain (FASTA)
+* TSD motifs and domain orders for each element (TSV)
 ###### Options
 ```
 --ltrdigest_hmms (/home/joshd/scripts/PhyLTR/LTRdigest_HMMs/hmms)	path to pHMMs